iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators Introduction.md

     &\ge
     \Vert x - u\Vert^2 + \Vert y - v\Vert^2
     \\
+    \iff
     - \langle y, u\rangle - \langle x, v\rangle
     &\ge
     - \langle x, u\rangle - \langle y, v\rangle
     \\
+    \iff
     \langle - y, u\rangle +
     \langle - x, v\rangle +
     \langle x, u\rangle +
     \langle y, v\rangle &\ge 0
     \\
+    \iff
     \langle x, u - v\rangle + \langle y, v - u\rangle
     &\ge 0
     \\
+    \iff
     \langle x - y, u - v\rangle &\ge 0.
 \end{aligned}
 $$

 That, is just the definition of being a monotone operator.
 It's equivalent because the process is revertible.
+On the first $\iff$, we have all the norms squared cacelling out from both sides of the inequalities.

 **Remarks**

-This characterizations opens a new view monotonicity of an operator.
+This characterizations opens a new view on monotonicity of an operator.
-The convex hull of points $x + u, y + v, x, y$, forms are shape of 4 corners.
+The convex hull of points $x + u, y + v, x, y$, are 4 corners of some shape in Hilbert space.
-On this shape, the vector $\Vert y - u\Vert^2, \Vert x - v\Vert^2$ are the diagonal of this shape.
+T vector $\Vert y - u\Vert^2, \Vert x - v\Vert^2$ are the diagonals.
 $u - x, v - y$ are on the convex hull of this shape.
-Therefore, it's saying that the vector inside of this shape, squared it, is longer than the squared side of the shape.
+Therefore, it's saying that the squared sum of the diagonals are longer than the squared sum of sides.

+See the proof of projection operator being monotone in the examples section at the end.
+It's an example that illustrate the use of this equivalent property.